hemzaz/mermaids/README.md

 This repository contains the following Mermaid diagrams:

 - `compiler.mermaid` - An in-depth look at the compilation process.
+- `complex_web_app.mermaid` - Example System design for a fairly complex web app on the cloud.
 - `container_linux_journey.mermaid` - The lifecycle of a Linux container.
 - `dhcp_dns.mermaid` - The process of how DHCP and DNS interact with a network client.
 - `java_program_journey.mermaid` - A detailed journey of a Java program from compilation to execution.